-In this timeframe, we will have also agreed contracts with service providers for the SW & Midlands and the Northern tender for services commencing from April 2022 and Oct 2021 respectively.
+In this timeframe, we will also be working with service providers who have been awarded contracts for the SW & Midlands and the Northern tender for services commencing from July 2022 and April 2022 respectively.
 If the ESO foresee a reason why long-term ambitions of competitive markets and using alternative approaches cannot be met in the short to medium term we would continue to ensure capability is maintained which may require contracting with existing providers through bilateral contracts if appropriate to do so.

-If a Restoration Standard has been agreed, then this will be implemented, and a suitable Restoration Approach derived.
+If a Restoration Standard has been agreed, expected Oct 2021, then this will be implemented, and a suitable Restoration Approach derived.
 Consequently, this could have an impact on this Procurement Methodology and therefore this will be reviewed and updated as appropriate.